 VIEWS

-So the View in MVC is not only tied to the Model but it will also filter its data and display only what is relevant.
-That is very interesting because creating different perspectives over the domain model is one of the main reasons for people to use DTOs internally:
+So the View in MVC is not only tied to the Model, but is also responsible for filtering its data and displaying only what is relevant.
+That is very interesting because creating different perspectives over the domain model is one of the main reasons people use DTOs internally:

-But what we’ve just read about the MVC Pattern tells us that this View’s role.
-This makes the DTO in the previous diagram completely unecessary.
+But what we have just read about MVC tells us that this is the View’s role.
+This makes the DTO in the previous diagram completely unnecessary.

-Therefore there’s nothing in the MVC Pattern per se that would require you to use internal DTOs.
-The View is responsible for accessing the Model and extracting what should be displayed in it.
+Therefore, there is nothing in the MVC Pattern per se that would require you to use internal DTOs.
+The View is responsible for accessing the Model and extracting what should be displayed.

-Using it to Prevent Calls to Dangerous Methods
+Using DTOs to Prevent Calls to Dangerous Methods

-Another common reason given to justify the internal DTO approach is to prevent UI code (i.e. MVC’s View and Control) to call “business methods” present in domain model objects.
-Over time, I figured out that by “dangerous” people usually mean operations with side-effects.
+Another common reason given to justify the internal DTO approach is to prevent UI code (i.e. MVC’s View and Controller) from calling “business methods” present in domain model objects.
+Over time, I figured out that by “dangerous” people usually mean operations with side effects.

-DTOs allow you to hide those methods and, theoretically, people developing the front-end won’t be able to call them.
+DTOs allow you to hide those methods and, theoretically, people developing the front end will not be able to call them.

 At first this sounds reasonable.
-Unless your are building suer-rich desktop applications, it is not very likely that these methods should be called from the Presentation Layer.
-But I’d like to offer an alternative solution to this issue: Just don’t call the bloody methos!.
-Your developers are not children, they should need no fancy training wheels.
+Unless you are building super-rich desktop applications, it is not very likely that these methods should be called from the Presentation Layer.
+But I would like to offer an alternative solution to this issue: just don’t call the bloody methods!
+Your developers are not children; they should not need fancy training wheels.

-But even if you can’t trust the development team for some reason, there’s always a way to call those methods.
-It does not matter how many layers of DTOs you use to hide your business objects a developer can always find a way.
+And even if, for some reason, you cannot trust the development team, there is always a way to call those methods.
+It does not matter how many layers of DTOs you use to hide your business objects — a developer can always find a way.

-And if you really really want to do such a thing, there are other means.
-The simplest solution that I can think of is to define checkstyle (or equivalent) rules that forbid those calls and break the build.
-If you really want to go all fancy just define an interface that doesn’t have the “dangerous” methods and use something like Macker to avoid calls to the implementation.
+And if you really, really want to do such a thing, there are other means.
+The simplest solution I can think of is to define checkstyle (or equivalent) rules that forbid those calls and break the build.
+If you really want to go fancy, just define an interface that does not have the “dangerous” methods and use something like Macker to avoid calls to the implementation.

 Loose Coupling

-When the Presentation Layer is too coupled with the Business Layer, we might need to change he UI code whenever there’s a change in the Business Objects, even if the change itself shouldn’t impact the user experience.
-DTOs are one way that people have found to help minimize the pain here.
-I personally think that it makes matters worse.
+When the Presentation Layer is too tightly coupled to the Business Layer, we might need to change the UI code whenever there is a change in the business objects, even if the change itself should not affect the user experience.
+DTOs are one way people have tried to minimise this pain.
+I personally think they make matters worse.

-Prior to introducing DTOs, we would have two components, Business and Presentation.
-Whenever we change Business it is possible that we need to change the Presentation.
+Prior to introducing DTOs, we would have two components: Business and Presentation.
+Whenever we change Business, it is possible that we need to change Presentation.

-When adding a DTO, we now have three components: the Presentation, the DTO, and the Business.
-When Business changes, it is very likely that DTO has to be changed.
-And when the DTO changes, it will potentially require a change in the Presentation anyway.
+When adding a DTO, we now have three components: Presentation, DTO, and Business.
+When Business changes, it is very likely that the DTO will also need to change.
+And when the DTO changes, it will potentially require a change in Presentation anyway.

-The DTO here doesn’t solve the coupling problem, it only adds another moving piece.
-Instead of keeping two components in sync now you have to do that with three components.
+The DTO here does not solve the coupling problem; it only adds another moving piece.
+Instead of keeping two components in sync, now you have to do that with three.

 This reminds me of a classic quote by David Wheeler:

 Any problem in computer science can be solved with another layer of indirection.
-But that usually will create another problem.
+But that usually creates another problem.

 The key to reducing coupling between Presentation and Business is to define a good API between them.
-Make sure that your are not leaking too much detail about how the Business Layer is implemented leak to the Presentation Layer or vice-versa.
+Make sure you are not leaking too much detail about how the Business Layer is implemented into the Presentation Layer, or vice versa.
 If your Presentation Layer has to be extremely decoupled from the Domain Model, think about adopting a proper Presentation Model.

 Concluding

-I am not sure why Data Transfer Objects aresuch a popular Pattern when integrating Presentation and Business Layers.
-I think that there are two main drivers:
+I am not sure why Data Transfer Objects are such a popular Pattern when integrating Presentation and Business Layers.
+I think there are two main drivers:

-• Data Transfer objects are often misused as records.
-Even after decades doing Object-Oriented programming and using OO tools and languages, people still unconsciously run to the Procedural style, where a problem is solved by dumb data structures plus smart procedures.
-There’s nothing wrong going Procedural if you know what you are doing, but this is never the case here.
+• Data Transfer Objects are often misused as records.
+Even after decades of Object-Oriented programming, and using OO tools and languages, people still unconsciously fall back to a procedural style, where a problem is solved by dumb data structures plus smart procedures.
+There is nothing wrong with going procedural if you know what you are doing, but that is rarely the case here.

-• Sun evangelized the use of what they call Transfer Objects (previously called Value Objects) in its EJB 2.x architecture.
+• Sun evangelised the use of what they called Transfer Objects (previously called Value Objects) in its EJB 2.x architecture.
 Those are internal or remote DTOs used to solve some problems introduced by Entity Beans and J2EE technology in general.
-In newer versions of the EJB spec and in applications that don’t use that technology –e.g. using Hibernate instead- the Pattern is not only not required but also introduces new problems.
+In newer versions of the EJB spec, and in applications that do not use that technology — e.g. applications using Hibernate instead — the Pattern is not only unnecessary but also introduces new problems.